ryanduchin/music-video-collector/README.md

 ## Implementation Timeline

+### Note on length:
+* I may have to cut out the idea of channels so that users only subscribe to ONE channel which is just the user's main channel of liked and posted videos.
+* I may cut out either the search engine or exploring and stick with one.

 ### Phase 1: User Authentication, Blog Creation (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
+I will create all of the necessary rails controllers.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Viewing Channels and Posts (~1.5 days)
 I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will create a basic navbar.
+By the end of this phase, users will be able to view both channels and videos (currently text), all inside a single Backbone app.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Youtube API (~2 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I will work on getting the youtube API to work and creating a video show view.
+I will also create the two subviews that have an image of the video and some basic information.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Liking Videos and Channels (~1 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+I add the button to like videos on each subview and the video show page.
+I add the your_liked_videos view.

+Question: Does liking (and following) need backbone models/collections or only views (and the rest lives in Rails)

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: User Views (~2 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+I'll create the user profile view.
+I will create the other_user_view for viewing another user.
+I add the ability to subscribe to channels and users.
+I will add the ability to create channels in the user view.

 [Details][phase-five]

-### Bonus Features (TBD)
-- [ ] "Like" button and counter for posts
-- [ ] Custom blog urls
-- [ ] Pagination/infinite scroll
-- [ ] Activity history (e.g. likes, reblogs, taggings)
-- [ ] Post types (image posts, quote posts, etc)
-- [ ] Reblogging
-- [ ] Multiple sessions/session management
-- [ ] User avatars
-- [ ] Typeahead search bar
+### Phase 6: Search and Explore (~2 days)
+I'll need to add `search` routes to both the Channels and Posts controllers.
+On the Backbone side, there will be a `SearchResults` composite view has video subviews.
+I also add an explore page

+[Details][phase-six]

+### Phase 7: Advanced Views (~2 days)
+I will add the cinema view here and possibly others.
+I might add the ability to change the playback speed and other possibilities [Details][phase-seven]

+[Details][phase-seven]

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md
 [phase-three]: ./docs/phases/phase3.md
 [phase-four]: ./docs/phases/phase4.md
 [phase-five]: ./docs/phases/phase5.md